 Kirk & Co. worked with the Vancouver Fraser Port Authority’s Habitat Enhancement Program to plan, develop and execute a comprehensive public and stakeholder consultation and engagement program for the New Brighton Park Shoreline Restoration Project.

-We coordinated, facilitated and reported out on four rounds of public consultation as well as Aboriginal Advisory Committee meetings, Stakeholder Advisory Committee meetings, and presentations to groups such as the East Vancouver Port Lands and Liaison Committee.
+We coordinated, facilitated and reported out on four rounds of public consultation as well as Indigenous Advisory Committee meetings, Stakeholder Advisory Committee meetings, and presentations to groups such as the East Vancouver Port Lands and Liaison Committee.
 In all, approximately 700 pieces of feedback were received as part of these consultation efforts.

 Visually-compelling materials such as display boards and discussion guides were developed in advance of each round of consultation and, after each round, Kirk & Co. produced consultation summary reports that highlighted public and stakeholder feedback on proposed project design and features.